Staying in School

 More information is also on the NAEHCY website (National Association for the Education of Homeless Children and Youth)

 CSCU and DSS offer free classes to anyone eligible for SNAP at 12 community colleges.
 If you qualify for SNAP, you can complete relevant coursework free, in over 60 programs including Advanced Manufacturing, Allied Health and Emergency Medical Response.
 Click here for information.

 My school wants me out.

-“Push-out” happens when schools encourage students to withdraw voluntarily, often without informing them of their right to stay in school or providing them with extra help to do better in school.
-This can happen in many different ways.
+“Push-out” happens when schools encourage students to withdraw voluntarily, often without telling them about their right to stay in school or providing extra help to do better in school.
+This can happen many different ways.
 Click here to read more.

-If you have tried and tried but you’re still not learning, you might need special education services.
+If you have tried and tried but you still cannot learn, you might need special education services.
 That means an education plan written just for you so that you can learn.
 To read more about what services you might be able to get, click here.

 Check this link for messages from kids who skipped a lot of school.